ACE View — a natural language interface to knowledge engineering

 Action name Function

 Reparse failed snippets Reparses every snippet that has no corresponding OWL/SWRL axioms.
-Useful if there are many snippets which have failed because of missing lexical entries, and meanwhile the required entries have been added.
+Useful if there are many snippets which have failed to parse because of missing lexical entries, and meanwhile the required entries have been added.

 Fill lexicon Fills every empty slot in the lexicon by generating lexical annotations (singular, plural, past participle) for each OWL entity.